tnkteja/blockchained/README.md

 its next turn on the shared medium, we call it every other nanosecond ***da!!***.

 Integrity of facts with consensus is another problem
-, a rather hilariously doomed to sink solution for it is Proof of Work, which is hash value for the participants `new fact on the block + previous block hash value on the block emphasizing chainess + bruteforcely sweated value`, hard to generate, but easy to validate by the depending participant, generated fully or partly by the so called ***Miners***, to emphasize that ***finders are keepers***, who get some credit value possibly as a some reward, or infamously bitcoins way as transaction with a new block on top of the block they mined, with sudden realisation of involved inflation, where miner again needs other miner to establish consensus on his work, which only resulting in exponential expenditure of computational power raising the value of credit earned. ***Huf!!!***
+, a rather hilariously doomed to sink solution for it is Proof of Work, which is hash value for the participants `new fact on the block + previous block hash value on the block emphasizing chainess + bruteforcely sweated value`, hard to generate, but easy to validate by the depending participant, generated fully or partly by the so called ***Miners***, to emphasize that ***finders are keepers***, who get some credit value possibly as a some reward, or infamously bitcoins way as transaction with a new block on top of the block they mined, with sudden realisation of involved inflation, where miner again needs other miner to establish consensus on his work, which only resulting in exponential expenditure of computational power raising the value of credit earned. ***Huf!!!*** A genius wealthy man at the brink of his edge of goodness, becomes a miner, not just **Monopoly** problem,but  would scare the decade old vested interest in the bitcoin, with a two mining a new block with to achieve hash collisions, with immediete **trolling** of the depending participant.
+I will not even start about the practical problems.
+Until the Miner is done with his job, the dependent participant has to hold on to his fact on the block tight. :grimacing: ***Bam!!!***. from Eavesdroppers **racing to create hashcollisions** to create hashcollision. feeling a **Heart attack situation** where after gettting the block from the miner only to see irrepairnly altered facts on the block, putting him thorough the pain to seeking a stronger

 Proof of stake looked like a saviour but not for a while .